 Micromanagement in the workplace is when a leader or manager excessively observes and controls employees.
 Though some may think it provides good results in the short-term, it can negatively impact employee creativity, morale, mental health, retention, and more.

-In this article we’re going to look at why managers micromanage, examples of micromanagement, its consequences, and solutions to micromanagement.
+In this article we’re going to look at why managers micromanage, micromanaging examples, its consequences, and solutions to micromanagement.

 Why Do People Micromanage?